scottclowe/matlab-schemer/README.md

 - Wavy underlines for errors
 - Wavy underlines for warnings

+For more details, see the documentation on the function `schemer_import`, available with `help schemer_import`.

-## Transferring color scheme between MATLAB installations
+## Transferring a color scheme between MATLAB installations

+If you are using a personalised color scheme in MATLAB, you may wish to save it for yourself so you can re-implement it easily if you reintall MATLAB.
+Or you may wish to transfer your personalised color scheme from one machine to another.
+This section describes the steps relevant in either scenario.

-On the source machine, run `schemer_export` to save a temporary color scheme, and transfer this file to the destination machine.
+On the source machine, run `schemer_export` to save a temporary color scheme file, and then transfer this file to the destination machine.

-When importing the new color scheme, you should run `schemer_import(true)` which passes a flag to also import the boolean settings (whether to highlight the current cell/line, etc) from the the source installation along with the colours.
+When importing the new color scheme, instead of running `schemer_import` without any inputs, you should run `schemer_import(true)`.
+This passes a flag to tell the function to not only import the colour preferences, but to also import your boolean settings (such as whether to highlight the current cell/line, etc) from the file you exported from the source installation.

 ## Reverting to the MATLAB default color scheme

-Should you wish to revert to the color scheme which MATLAB ships with, you should run `schemer_import('default.prf')` to import the MATLAB default theme from the included stylesheet.
+Should you wish to revert to the set of colours which MATLAB ships with, you should run `schemer_import('default.prf')`.

+This will import the MATLAB default theme from the stylesheet `default.prf` which comes as part of `schemer`.

-This is preferable over using the built-in reset buttons in the `Color` pane of the MATLAB preferences because the MATLAB restore buttons will not restore all the colours to their originals (ommiting the Editor display preferences).
+You may be tempted to instead revert the colours by clicking the `Restore Default Colors` buttons in the `Color` pane of the MATLAB preferences.
+However, this will be less effective than importing the default colours through `schemer` because these buttons will not reset all the MATLAB colour preferences.
+(There is no reset button for the Editor display preferences pane, nor for the other language syntax supported by MATLAB, which is available in the Editor Languages panel.)

-## Creating a color scheme
+## Creating a color scheme for others to use

 When creating a color scheme to share with the rest of the world, it is recommended to ensure colours are chosen appropriately for all possible